MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 ms.reviewer: angieandrews
 ---

-# AI Builder licensing rules
+# Copilot Credits based licensing

 On November 1, 2025, there will be a major change to AI Builder licensing.
 This article explains the change.